 Neonatal hepatitis syndrome is the term used to describe inflammation in the newborn's liver for which there is no identified cause.
-This diagnosis is being made less frequently due to advances in tests that can determine the exact cause.
+This diagnosis is being made less frequently due to advances in tests that can determine an exact cause.

+Symptoms of cholestasis typically develop during the first 2 weeks of a newborn's life.
 Infants with cholestasis have jaundice and often have dark urine, light-colored stools, and/or an enlarged liver.
 Bilirubin in the skin can cause itching, which makes infants irritable.
 Because infants with cholestasis may not properly absorb fats and vitamins, they may not grow well.

 Doctors do ultrasonography of the abdomen to assess the size of the liver and view the gallbladder and major bile duct.
-In another type of imaging test called cholescintigraphy (hepatobiliary scintigraphy or scan) doctors inject a radioactive substance into the infant's vein.
+In another type of imaging test called cholescintigraphy (hepatobiliary scintigraphy or scan), doctors inject a radioactive substance into the infant's vein.
 They then follow the movement of the radioactive substance as it is secreted from the liver and passes into the gallbladder and through the bile ducts into the duodenum.